ropensci/tidyqpcr/README.md

 library(tidyqpcr)
 ```

-## Use
+## Using tidyqpcr

-The best place to start is the vignettes, see `vignette(package="tidyqpcr")` from your R session.
+The best place to start is the vignettes, which offer tutorials and example data analyses including figures.
+Currently there are 3 vignettes:

-* calibration_vignette.Rmd - qPCR primer calibration
+* [IntroDesignPlatesetup](vignettes/platesetup_vignette.Rmd) - Introduction to designing an experiment and setting up a plate plan in tidyqpcr.
-* multifactor_vignette.Rmd - RT-qPCR of gene expression in multifactorial design
+* [MultifactorialExample](vignettes/multifactor_vignette.Rmd) - Example design and analysis of a (real) multifactorial qPCR experiment.
+* [ProbeCalibration](vignettes/platesetup_vignette.Rmd) - Example design and analysis of calibrating qPCR primer sets from a (real) experimental test

+To find these from your R session, enter `browseVignettes(package="tidyqpcr")`.

 Individual R functions are also documented, use R's standard help system after loading the package, e.g. `?create_blank_plate`.
+To see a list of all the functions and links to their help pages use `help(package="tidyqpcr")`.